DCAN-Labs/dcan-nn-unet/doc/baby_results.md

 should [take about 3 days](https://www.wolframalpha.com/input/?i=1000+*+294.7903675987501+seconds)
 for a training/cross-validation size of 5.

-Inference time for an image is negligible.
+Inference time for one set of T1/T2 images takes about 2 minutes.

 I spent a lot of time on optimizing the MSI parameters to match the